 Jupiters racing there: Richard

 Gane's blue Jupiter (65)

-green Jupiter (59) of Morgan man Richard Thorne
+green Jupiter (59) of Morgan man Richard Thorne with

 Bob Marshall via Stephen Holroyd

-the June 2014 "The Javelin" which is Australia's excellent Jowett club magazine.
+the June 2014 The Javelin which is the excellent Australian Jowett Club magazine.

 Durham, end of May 2014